garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week10/Why use language.md

-1. Treating [[Language]] as data, use it for useful tasks
+1. Treating language as data, use it for useful tasks
+	- computer doesn't need to use spoken/written [[Language]] but needs to process it
-2. Give computers the ability to use
+2. Give computers the ability to use spoken or written language well or better than humans